sherlannn/Data_Science/README.md

 ## Projects

 ### 1. **Cryptocurrencies Price Prediction**
-   - A machine learning model that predicts cryptocurrency prices using historical data and various algorithms.
+   - Using NNs to predict cryptocurrency prices using historical data.

 ### 2. **Kobe Bryant Shot Selection Analysis**
-   - Analyzing Kobe Bryant’s shot selection using basketball game data to uncover insights on performance.
+   - Analyzing Kobe Bryant’s shot selection using basketball game data to uncover insights and building ensemble ML model to do some magic.

 ### 3. **Essential Math for Data Science**
    - A collection of mathematical foundations important for data science, covering key topics like linear algebra and calculus.